 The HCAH has a deep commitment to the arts and coordinates the Mellon Creative Residencies Program, the Cantor Fitzgerald Gallery, and the Campus Exhibitions Program.
 Through vigorous inquiry and innovative artistic practice, the Hurford Center works across the campus to cultivate interdisciplinary connections between humanistic endeavors and ethical currents in the wider public.

+The Hurford Center is a member of The Consortium of Humanities and Institutes (CHCI).
 Support for the Hurford Center comes from the Andrew W. Mellon Foundation for the Mellon Postdoctoral Program and the Mellon Creative Residencies, the Leaves of Grass Foundation, the Kessinger Family Fund for Asian Performing Arts, the Koshland Humanities Center Directorship Fund, the E. Clyde Lutton '66 Memorial Fund for the Performing Arts, the Edwin E. Tuttle '49 Funds for the Arts, the Student Arts Fund, and Haverford's general endowment income.